Leopard Orchid (Ansellia africana) Indoor Care, Propagation, Problems and Solutions

 Watering

-For lush growth and regular blooms, water Leopard Orchid thoroughly during the growing period and allow the top 2-3 inches of soil to dry out between waterings to keep the soil moderately moist.
+For lush growth and regular blooms, water your Leopard Orchid thoroughly during the growing period and allow the top 2-3 inches of soil to dry out between waterings.
+Keep the soil moderately moist but never soggy to avoid rotting.

-Cut down on watering in the cold period as growth is minimal at this time.
-Avoid soggy soil as it can cause the orchid to rot.
+Cut down on watering in the cold period (fall and winter) as growth is minimal at this time.
+Do not allow the soil to dry out completely as it can result in wrinkled pseudobulbs and drooping leaves.

-Provide a dry spell of about 4-6 weeks, every 6 months to promote blooming.
-As in their natural habitat, Leopard Orchids usually bloom at the end of dry spells.
+Give Leopard Orchids a dry spell of about 4-6 weeks, every 6 months to promote blooming.
+In their natural habitat, they usually bloom at the end of a dry spell.

-Leopard Orchids are more tolerant of dry soil conditions than Lady Slippers Orchids (Paphiopedilum Orchids) due to the presence of pseudobulbs and their thick leaves.
-Therefore, take care not to overwater.
+Take care not to overwater; Leopard Orchids are more tolerant of dry soil conditions than Lady Slippers Orchids (Paphiopedilum Orchids) due to the presence of large pseudobulbs and thick leaves.

 Light Requirements

-Leopard Orchid grows best in very bright light with 4-6 hours of morning or late evening direct sunshine.
-Keep it away from hot direct sunshine to avoid sun scorch on the leaves.
+Leopard Orchid thrive in very bright light with 4-6 hours of morning or late evening sunshine.
+Keep it away from hot midday sunshine to avoid scorching of the leaves.

-If the natural lighting is not adequate, consider investing in a grow light to supplement it inorder to promote a lush growth.
-Check out these full spectrum grow lights on Amazon.
+If the natural lighting is not adequate, consider investing in a grow light to supplement it as too little light may result in weak growth and fewer blooms.

 The normal leaf coloration in Leopard Orchid is yellowish-green.
 Dark-green leaves indicate that the orchid is not receiving enough light while yellow leaves indicate too much light.

-Regularly turn the pot to ensure that it gets adequate light on all sides for even growth and prevent lopsided growth.
+Pro tip: Regularly turn the pot to ensure that it gets adequate light on all sides for even growth and prevent unbalanced growth.

 Temperature and Humidity

-The best temperatures for Ansellia africana are between 16-290C.
+Ansellia africana flourishes in average warmth of 16-290C.
 The warmer days and cooler night temperatures are ideal for these orchids.
 Cool nights are essential to trigger flowering.

-Ensure that there is good air circulation as these orchids cannot tolerate hot and stuffy conditions.
 Keep the orchids away from drafts to avoid sudden changes in temperatures as they can negatively affect growth.
+Ensure there is good air circulation as these orchids cannot tolerate hot and stuffy conditions.

 Feeding